 Last Updated on 02/22/2016.

-As of March 31st, 2016 the Housing Authority of the City of Fountain manages 197 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Fountain manages 166 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 16 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 21 months on the waiting list1.